-First 5 Yolo will assist our community to raise children who are healthy, safe, and ready to learn.
-We will assure that our resources are effectively used and all community voices heard.
+First 5 Yolo’s mission is to assist our community to raise children who are healthy, safe, and ready to learn.
+We will ensure that our resources are effectively used and that all community voices are heard.

-First 5 Yolo was formed as the Yolo County Children and Families Commission (YCCFC) following the passage of Proposition 10.
-Known as YCCFC since 1999, in 2005 the Commission officially adopted the name First 5 Yolo to further spotlight its mission of service to children in the first 5 years of life and their families.
+Following the passage of Proposition 10, First 5 Yolo was formed as the Yolo County Children and Families Commission (YCCFC).
+Starting in 1999, First 5 Yolo was known as YCCFC, but in 2005 the Commission officially adopted the name First 5 Yolo to further spotlight its mission of service to children in the first 5 years of life and their families.

 The Prop 10 initiative added a 50-cent-per-pack tax on cigarette sales to fund programs promoting early childhood development for children ages 0-5 and their families.
 The collected tax monies allocated to Yolo County are administered by the First 5 Yolo Commission, which consists of appointees from each county supervisorial district, county department representatives, and chaired by a member of the Yolo County Board of Supervisors.
-The Commission is charged with the local implementation of the stated goals of Prop 10: to ensure children are learning and ready for school; families are strong and self sufficient; children are healthy; and systems and services are integrated and accessible.
-For more information on Prop 10 statewide, please go to the First 5 California.
+The Commission is charged with the local implementation of the stated goals of Prop 10: to ensure children are learning and ready for school, families are strong and self sufficient, children are healthy, and systems and services are integrated and accessible.
+For more information on Prop 10 statewide, please go to the First 5 California state website.